W4N4N/O365-Win-Profile/README.md

 <a name="build"></a>
 ## Build and debug ##

-1. After you've loaded the solution in Visual Studio, configure the sample to use your client id by adding the following keys and their corresponding values to the App.xaml file inside the O365-Win-Profile project:
+1. After you've loaded the solution in Visual Studio, configure the sample to use your client id by adding the following keys and their corresponding values to the App.xaml file inside the O365-Win-Profile project.

         <x:String x:Key="ida:ClientID"><your client id></x:String>
         <x:String x:Key="ida:AuthorizationUri">https://login.microsoftonline.com</x:String>

-2. Open the AuthenticationHelper.cs file and set your redirect URI as the value of this variable:
+2. Open the AuthenticationHelper.cs file and set your redirect URI as the value of this variable.
 `private static Uri redirectUri = new Uri("https://<your redirect URI>");`

 3. Press F5 to build and debug.
 Run the solution and sign in with your organizational account to Office 365.